Do you need a big space for your next birthday party? Perfect for active kids and teenagers. Call us to discuss on 03 5348 3569.

 In May 2008, the building was officially opened when Premier John Brumby with Sport and Recreation Minister James Merlino and Member for Ballarat East Geoff Howard toured the multi-purpose indoor sports stadium and met students from the school.

-Mr Brumby said outside of school hours the recreation centre would be opened-up to the wider Daylesford community and people from surrounding districts, so they could also benefit from the centre’s facilities, as well as being the largest covered display space in the area, making it suitable for various events and conferences.
+Mr Brumby said outside of school hours the recreation centre is open to the wider Daylesford community and people from surrounding districts, so they could also benefit from the centre’s facilities, as well as being the largest covered display space in the area, making it suitable for various events and conferences.

 “Daylesford Secondary College already has strong links with the local community The ARC and this $3 million upgrade will further enhance the school’s status as a hub for the local community,” he said.
 “The upgrade is great news for the staff, students and community.”